coopdanger/ietf-wg-mimi/mimi-transport-requirements.md

 - SHARING-9.
 When Alice invites Bob to a group chat or a group DM, Bob can see the user identifiers of the other users who are in or invited to the group chat or group DM. (?)

 - SHARING-10.
 When Alice invites Bob to a group chat or a group DM, whether Bob can see the avatars of any of the users who are in or invited to the group chat or group DM prior to consenting is a setting configurable by each of those users.

+### 3.4 Chat Management

+[This needs further discussion before suggesting some initial requirements.
+Based on the feature support documented in [DMA gatekeeper comparison](https://docs.google.com/spreadsheets/d/1FiR4yhU5BpLtoeFFda5ORr86qwT33fYZowY_bWDlPas/edit#gid=1412633047), it seems like the minimal set for which we need some approach to authorization is:

+- Who is allowed to send invites and which types of invites
+- Who can kick
+- Who can ban (if anyone can ban)
+- Whether deleting others' posts for the entire group is possible
+- Whether we need the role of admin, whether the chat creator is always the admin, and whether other users can be designated as admins
+- Whether we need the role of moderator, and how it relates to the role of admin
+- How all of the above works for DMs

+Based on lack of feature support in existing systems, I think we can leave the rest of the admin features out of scope for now.]

+### 3.5 MLS-Level Access Control

+- MLSACP-1.
+Each chat has an MLS-level access control policy (ACP) associated with it that describes which MLS member roles are allowed to make MLS proposals of different kinds and which MLS member roles are required to accept proposed MLS commits.

+- MLSACP-2.
+Servers can propose MLS-level ACPs that clients can check for conformity with pre-defined MLS-level ACP templates.

+- MLSACP-3.
+Clients can propose MLS-level ACPs.

+[The above tries to capture where the discussion of this seemed to land at the interim.
+WG is awaiting someone to write down a concrete proposal of what ACL template(s) should be supported.]

+### 3.6 Chat Ownership and Portability

+- OWN-1.
+Each chat is owned by one provider.
+The owner is the source of truth for the chat's membership and events.

+- OWN-2.
+All chat events initiated by chat members are processed by the owner and fanned out to guest providers.

+- OWN-3.
+The owner enforces the chat's authorization policy. (?)

+- OWN-4.
+Moving a chat from one owner to another is not supported.

+### 3.7 Privacy for metadata

+- PRIV-1.
+Public MLS commits can be used.

+[Above seems to be the only real point of agreement thus far.
+The rest needs more discussion, including:

+- Which threat model(s) we are seeking to address or not
+- Protections for user identifiers, if any
+- Protections for event-related metadata, if any
+- Protections for group structure or communications patterns, if any
+- Protections for config information containing any of the above
+- Any MLS, feature, or abuse mitigation limitations associated with making use of specific protections]